craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 ###### USE: Melee or Ranged Weapon
 'With baited breath, you find the weakest point in your opponent's armor, and release.'

 Target a creature within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Reflex.
-You gain +2 to that Attack Roll.
+You gain +4 to that Attack Roll.

 If you hit your target, you deal your Weapon Damage as normal.

 ## Sly Flourish
 ###### REQ: 2EXP
-###### W+1 AP
+###### W AP
 ###### USE: Melee or Ranged Weapon
 'Drama and Morale are as much a part of combat as Manpower and Equipment - show 'em who's boss.'